jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Bertrum Greyson.md

 date modified: Tuesday, July 15th 2025, 10:30:03 am
 ---

-**Bertrum Greyson** is the local blacksmith in [[Cerbereburn|Cerbereburn]], operating his forge near the river.
+**Bertrum Greyson** is the local blacksmith in [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]], operating his forge near the river.
 He runs [[Greyson Tools]] and is a central figure in several of the town's ongoing disputes and tensions.

 ## Key Characteristics